 This daily-use shampoo gently dissolves gunk and grime on the scalp using a unique blend that includes plant-based quinoa and grapefruit extract.

 The latest innovation from Carol’s Daughter is a water-to-foam shampoo whose micellar water formula literally acts as a magnet, lifting buildup from the scalp while delivering a clarifying cleanse to the hair strands.

 If you’re addicted to dry shampoo, consider this a mid-week pick-me-up.
 Infused with pink clay and charcoal, the oil-to-foam formula will sop up whatever buildup is sitting at your roots.

-This lightweight foam is the pre-cleanse treatment you need when styling products have wreaked havoc on your hair and scalp.
+This lightweight foam is the pre-cleanse treatment you need when styling products wreak havoc on your hair and scalp.
 While micellar water cleanses the scalp, salicylic acid removes dead skin cells so you can truly start fresh.

 For those who enjoy the feeling of a physical exfoliant, this gentle, pre-shampoo option is the buildup buster you need.
 In addition to the jojoba wax beads which supply that scrubbing feel, there’s also charcoal for eliminating excess grease.

 We stan a multi-tasker!
 This hair and body product doesn’t contain charcoal or AVC.
 However, it does contain sugar crystals for exfoliation, coconut oil for hydration and a probiotic blend to protect against future inflammation.

 This weekly detox treatment includes basil leaf, a natural source of anti-bacterial and anti-fungal properties.